DR. GAYLON S. CAMPBELL

 Specific surface is closely tied to particle-size distribution.
 This can be seen with a simple thought experiment.
 A cube, 1 cm on a side, with a density of 1 g/cm3 has a surface area of 6 cm2/g.
 If the cube were divided into smaller cubes, 1 mm on a side, the resulting 1000 cubes would have the same mass of material but a surface area ten times that of the single cube or 60 cm2/g.
 If the cube were divided into 1012 cubes, 1 μm on a side, the surface area would be 6 x 104 cm2/g.
 Thus, the smaller the particles, the greater the surface area per unit mass of soil.

 Various approaches have been used to measure specific surface area, including adsorption of nitrogen and other gases on the soil.
 The most common method at present uses the adsorption of ethylene glycol monoethyl ether (EGME).
 This involves saturating prepared soil samples, equilibrating them in a vacuum over a CaCl2-EGME solvate, and weighing to find the point when equilibrium is reached.
 The specific surface is then determined from the mass of retained EGME in comparison to the amount retained by pure montmorillonite clay, which is assumed to have a surface area of 810 m2/g (Carter et al. 1986).
-The measurement typically takes around 2 days to complete.
+The measurement typically takes around two days to complete.

 Modern methods simplify the process